openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 In case of VirtualBox, here is what you have to do for every virtual machine (fuel-01, fuel-02, fuel-03, fuel-04):

-* disable bridged network adapter by unchecking  "Machine -> Settings -> Network -> Enable Network Adapter"
-    * the reason for that is --- by default, Virtualbox will attempt to use the first network interface for PXE-boot and it's going to fail. we actually want our machines to PXE-boot from cobbler, which is on 10.0.0.100 (first host-only adapter). so the solution is to temporarily disable "bridged network adapter"
-* Machine -> Start
+* start VM
-* press F12 during boot and select "l" (LAN) as a bootable media
+* press F12 immediately and select "l" (LAN) as a bootable media
-* once installation is complete
+* wait for an installation to complete
-    * log into the machine (l: root, p: r00tme)
-    * perform shutdown using "``shutdown -H now``"
-* enable back bridged network adapter by checking "Machine -> Settings -> Network -> Enable Network Adapter"
-* start the node using Virtualbox
-* check that network works correctly
+* check that network is set up correctly and machine can reach package repositories as well as puppet master
-    * ``ping www.google.com``
+    * ``ping download.mirantis.com``
-    * ``ping 10.0.0.100``
+    * ``ping fuel-pm.your-domain-name.com``

 It is important to note that if you use VLANs in your network configuration you always have to keep in mind the fact that PXE booting does not work on tagged interfaces.
 Therefore, all your nodes including the one where cobbler service lives, must share one untagged VLAN (also called "native VLAN").
 You can use dhcp_interface parameter of cobbler::server class to bind dhcp service to certain interface.